-- In administrative reviews of just valuations of tangible personal property, the parties are 1 2 responsible for presenting relevant and credible evidence, in accordance with law, - 3 4 regarding how the eighth criterion applies to the just valuation of tangible personal
+In administrative reviews of just valuations of tangible personal property, the parties are responsible for presenting relevant and credible evidence, in accordance with law, regarding how the eighth criterion applies to the just valuation of tangible personal property.

-- 6 Boards and special magistrates are responsible for determining, based on admitted - 7 evidence and in accordance with law, how the eighth criterion applies in administrative - 8 reviews of just valuations of tangible personal property.
+Boards and special magistrates are responsible for determining, based on admitted evidence and in accordance with law, how the eighth criterion applies in administrative reviews of just valuations of tangible personal property.